Jude254-programmer/Flutter-Navigation/README.md

 # Navigation in Flutter
-This a code to show how to navigate in flutter using a drawer and bottom navigationbar
+This a code to show how to navigate in flutter using a drawer and bottom navigationbar.

+## Subheader

+Specificaly for android app development.